-Pace Prints is pleased to announce Liquid Light, an exhibition of twelve new prints and handmade paper works by Shahzia Sikander, on view May 17 – June 21, 2024, at 536 West 22nd Street.
+Pace Prints is pleased to present Liquid Light, an exhibition of twelve new prints and handmade paper works by Shahzia Sikander, on view May 17 – June 21, 2024, at 536 West 22nd Street.
 This presentation will focus on editions and unique works made at the Pace Prints and Pace Paper studios in Manhattan and Brooklyn.
 An opening reception will be held Thursday, May 16, 6–8pm.
-A moderated conversation with the artist will be held at the gallery on Thursday, June 6.
+A moderated conversation with the artist was held at the gallery on Thursday, June 6.
+A video recording of this event is available below.

 Encompassing drawing, painting, sculpture, and animation in her expansive art practice, Shahzia Sikander engages with many vantage points.
 In the past year, she has channeled her energy into print and papermaking, cross-pollinating collagraphs, pressure prints, etchings, and pulp painting into a bold and nuanced body of work that exalts the fluidity of material, transition, and process.